4.5-inch Mark 8 naval gun: 155 mm variant

 The Ministry of Defence investigated a proposal from BAE Systems to adapt the 4.5 inch system to accept the heavier calibre 155 mm (6.1 inch) gun barrel and breech from the AS-90 self-propelled gun.
 This "155mm Third Generation Maritime Fire Support" (155 TMF) would introduce a common gun calibre for the British Army and Royal Navy, helping with ammunition logistics, and encouraging joint Army-Navy development of extended range and precision guided shells.
 A £4m contract was awarded to develop a prototype, and firing trials were scheduled for 2009 with delivery in 2014, but the project was cancelled in the cuts implemented following the 2010 Strategic Defence and Security Review.

 Operational history

 The Mk 8 was used in the Falklands War for naval gunfire support.
 The Type 21 frigate HMS Alacrity used her Mk 8 to sink the Argentine transport ARA Isla de los Estados.
-In 2011, used Her Mk 8 gun to destroy a gun battery outside of the besieged town of Misrata, Libya, while used its Mk 8 gun to destroy a shore battery that had fired missiles at her.
+In 2011, used her Mk 8 gun to destroy a gun battery outside of the besieged town of Misrata, Libya, while used her Mk 8 gun to destroy a shore battery that had fired missiles at her.